 Find out how to measure average customer headcount in Futrli.

-Find out how to measure average revenue per customer in Futrli.
+Discover how to measure average revenue per customer in Futrli.

-Find out how to measure dry sales and wet sales gross profit percentage in Futrli.
+Learn how to measure dry sales and wet sales gross profit percentage in Futrli.

 Find out how to measure wages to sales in Futrli.